-Dear Pre-Service Teacher: There's a lot of information being thrown at you during your studies.
+Dear pre-service teacher: There's a lot of information being thrown at you during your studies.
 I remember it fondly!
-But, having experienced the real world of teaching, I know there's more that I could've learned during that time if I'd only known to ask.
+But, having experienced the real world of teaching, I know there's more that I could've learned to avoid first-year teacher stress if I'd only known to ask.

 By asking the five questions below, you can be sure you're prepared when you finally step foot in your own classroom!

-- What strategies can I use to stay organized?
+- What teaching strategies can I use to stay organized?

-- Where can I go when I need help?
+- Where can I go when I need help in my first year?

 - What are the expectations of professionalism I should be prepared to meet?

-- How should I take care of myself?
+- How should I take care of myself as a teacher?

-One of the toughest things for first-year teachers to overcome is the sheer amount of work. to do.
-So many new teachers find themselves spending long evenings after school, working on weekends and holidays, and combating feelings of stress.
+One of the toughest things for first-year teachers to overcome is the sheer amount of work to do.
+So many new teachers find themselves spending long evenings after school, working on weekends and holidays, combating feelings of stress.

-There is nothing wrong with needing some guidance as a first-year teacher, whether it is about working with a challenging student or navigating curricula and assessments.
+There is nothing wrong with needing some guidance as a first-year teacher, whether it's about working with a challenging student or navigating curricula and assessments.